Mold In Coffee Grounds: Can They Damage Your Plants?

 The reason that mold will begin to grow on these grounds is that you may well have given mold the perfect environment in which to thrive.

-Mold needs only a few things in order to grow, moisture, nutrients, an ambient temperature, and a lack of natural sunlight.
+Mold needs only a few things in order to growOpens in a new tab., moisture, nutrients, an ambient temperature, and a lack of natural sunlight.

 How to prevent mold growing on old coffee grounds